Sean T. McCulloch

 - My previous research topic was in "Shared Shortest Paths"- using game theoretic techniques to investigate a situation in which the cost of a path in a graph could be shared among cooperating agents.

-- For a complete list of publications, see my CV
+- For a complete list of publications and courses taught, see my CV

 - Strategy games